max-bytes/lfs-example-mod/README.md

 # Modding for Lost For Swords

-So you want to make a mod for the game Lost For Swords?
-Add your own cards, change the game?
+Do you want to make a mod for the game Lost For Swords?
+Add your own cards and change the game?
 You've come to the right place!
 This repository contains an example mod that should help you get started! :)

-It's not easy, but I will try to improve the experience and make it easier over time!
+It's not easy, but I will try to improve the experience and make it better over time!

 ## Disclaimer